lgmorand/training-aks-lab2/_entries/03-01 manifest.md

 The cleanest way is to create a service connection which will be injectected in your pipeline.

-> Note If your company does not use Rancher, the simplest way to get your kubeconfig file is to use the az aks get-credentials command and reuse the generated kubeconfig file
+> Note: the simplest way to get your kubeconfig file is to use the az aks get-credentials command and reuse the generated kubeconfig file

 ```cli
     # login to azure